-In chair teeth whitening uses a strong active ingredient, which can only legally be prescribed and applied in the dental practice.
+In-chair teeth whitening uses a strong active ingredient, which can only legally be prescribed and applied in the dental practice.
 This type of whitening can only be applied for an hour at a time and if multiple visits are required, they must be at least one week apart.
 While this whitening process may result in a dramatic change in brightness, it also causes more sensitivity and temporary tooth dehydration.

 One visit may not be sufficient to get your teeth to the brightest shade they can be.
 Because this treatment is done in surgery, there is a higher cost associated with the treatment.
-Take home whitening is gentler, has a mild active ingredient and is safe to use without constant professional supervision.
+Take-home whitening is gentler, has a mild active ingredient and is safe to use without constant professional supervision.
 However, some professional supervision is still advised as all whitening can cause side effects like tooth sensitivity and even chemical burns.

 It is important to follow instructions from your dentist, therapist and hygienist regarding the safest application of your home whitening kits.
 You should also check in with your NDC dental team regularly to ensure you are on track for the best results.
-Take home whitening is also very economical: once you have been issued your custom made home kit and starter gel, you will only need to top up your whitening once per year and the gel can be supplied at minimal cost by your National Dental Care dental practice during your preventative care visits.
+Take-home whitening is also very economical: once you have been issued your custom made home kit and starter gel, you will only need to top up your whitening once per year and the gel can be supplied at minimal cost by your National Dental Care dental practice during your preventative care visits.

 The temporomandibular joints are located on each side of your head.
 They make it possible to open and close your mouth, and work together when you speak, chew or swallow.
 These joints also control the lower jaw as it moves forward, backward and side to side.
-Any problem that prevents this complex system of muscles, ligaments, discs and bones from working properly may result in a painful TMD or temporomandibular disorder.
+Any problem that prevents this complex system of muscles, ligaments, discs and bones from working properly may cause a painful TMD or temporomandibular disorder.

 If you have TMD (also referred to as TMJ) you will experience a lot of pain, especially chronic headaches or migraines, or pain in the neck, shoulder and back.
 Other symptoms can include: